|GIANT SUPER RACE

 Michigan-born Charles Freeman could lift fifteen hundred-weight, and "could throw an astounding number of somersaults in succession and run and jump like a deer."21 But he knew

 stint with the circus.
-"His great circus performance," according to a Hunterian Museum report, "was to ride two horses at a time, galloping around the arena, with his arms
+"His great circus performance," according to a Hunterian Museum report, "was to ride two horses at a time, galloping around the arena, with his arms above his head

 The giant barman excited the Lion and Ball's regular crowd and attracted many new patrons, who got to see him for only the price of a whiskey.